maximemulder/clam/README.md

 *\*\* Type inference for tuples is currently quite limited.
 However, this is intentional as row types without width subtyping are fundamentally incompatible with type inference for closed expressions.
 As a result, Clam's tuples will be reworked in the future.*

-*\*\*\* The types shown by the interpreter currently do not look as good as these examples as the printing function is quite basic.
-However, the types shown by the interpeter are still the same as these ones.*
+*\*\*\* The types shown by the interpreter currently do not look as good as these examples as the type printing function is quite basic.
+They are still the same as these ones.*

 ## Recursive types